 Hurricanes are massive storms that can bring heavy rainfall, sometimes causing flooding and strong winds that can reach more than 150 mph.
 They have been known to flatten cities, so they are truly nothing to mess with.

 Preparing for a hurricane is key, which is why I’m sharing a printable Hurricane preparedness checklist below.
-Simply click on the image to pull up a PDF printable version, and then use this checklist as a guide so you can create your supply kit.
+Simply click on the image to download the Hurricane Supplies PDF, and then use this checklist as a guide so you can create your supply kit.

 How to Prepare for a Hurricane